 5. Behavioral Health Needs New Thinking

-A lot of conversation around how to best treat behavioral health patients presenting and overwhelming Emergency Departments.
-Learned about how PsychObs (Psychiatric Observation) Units and Crisis Stabilization Units (CSU) are being deployed to address this challenge.
+A lot of conversation centered around how to best treat behavioral health patients presenting and overwhelming Emergency Departments.
+PsychObs (Psychiatric Observation) Units and Crisis Stabilization Units (CSU) are being deployed to address this challenge.
 Contact Kahler Slater if you are considering!